 - Excellent cooperative, collaborative, and problem-solving skills

-- Knowledge of negotiation principles and practices
+- Knowledge of office methods and procedures

 - Strong organizational, interpersonal, written, listening, and verbal communication skills